pbalogh/pbalogh.github.io/_posts/2019-03-02-polynomials-part-2.md

 ## But Wait a Minute

-You may have noticed that these polynomials are great at dealing with the two numbers we care about --- 2 and 5 -- and not necessarily good at handling anything else.
+You may have noticed that our combo polynomial is great at dealing with the two numbers we care about --- 2 and 5.
+But how will it do with other numbers?

+To answer that, we have to talk about what we're actually doing, especially if we think of (2, 7) and (5, 11) as points.

+We're making a line.

+Remember the formula that says y = mx + b?

+It's basically what our polynomial is:

+$$y = \frac{13}{3} + \frac{4x}{3}$$

+We're putting the "mx" part later instead of earlier, but that's a trivial change.

+And common sense will tell you that a formula including two points has to be a line.

+Of course, a line also includes all the points *between* those two points, and extends beyond those two points on either side as well.

+Let's see what happens if we give it a number between 2 and 5.

+What if someone added a point to our set that *isn't* on that line?
+What if they said, "OK, when I give you a 2, you give me a 7.
+When I give you a 5, you give me an 11.
+But when I give you a 3, you give me a...
+4."

+Obviously no straight line can handle that.
+What we need in this case is a *curve*.

+y = mx + b is a polynomial that has $$\mathrm{x}^1 in it.
+Because the biggest exponent in it is 1, we call it a "first degree polynomial."
+And it's a line.

+For a polynomial to curve, it needs to be a degree 2 (or higher!) polynomial.

+## Another Way to Multiply a Polynomial

-Also, we waited until we had turned both of them into separate polynomials before we did stuff to them.
+Earlier, we waited until we had turned both of our zero-or-one fraction-thingies into polynomials before we multiplied them to get bigger numbers than 1.
 Could we have done it sooner?

 Remember, we multiplied the 2-will-give-us-1 polynomial by 7.